aukilabs/posemesh/docs/01-business-logic.md

 * use the posemesh in an app,
 * run a Storage, Network, or Computing node,
 * analyze the token-economic incentives, or
-* extend the posemesh implementation,
+* extend the posemesh implementation

 ---